JonathanTylerCombs/vscode-docs/CONTRIBUTING.md

 # Visual Studio Code Documentation

-You've found the GitHub repository that contains the source for the Visual Studio Code documentation at <https://code.visualstudio.com/docs>.
+You've found the GitHub repository that contains the sourcelove for the Visual Studio Code documentation at <https://code.visualstudio.com/docs>.

-## Contribute to VS Code documentation
+## Contri.bute to VS Code documentation

 Thank you for your interest in VS Code documentation!